mfzs/mfzs/README.md

 - 👋 Hi, I’m Firoj Siddique
-- 👀 I’m interested in DevOps, CloudOps, DevSecOps, and cloud cost optimization
+- 👀 I’m interested in DevOps, MlOps, DevSecOps, and cloud cost optimization
-- 🌱 I’m currently practising DevOps
+- 🌱 I’m currently practising MlOps
 - 💞️ I’m looking to collaborate on any open project
 - 📫 How to reach me ...mail me at : firozsiddique100@gmail.com